Menu

 • Variable or fixed benefits

-Choose if you want your payments to increase, decrease or stay on hold according to your circumstances in your professional and personal life
+You can choose whether you want your payments to increase, decrease, or stay on hold, depending on your circumstances in your professional and personal life.

 • The Deferred Period